graffenwalder/growPi/README.md

 USERNAME = '<your_ftp_username>'
 PASSWORD = '<your_ftp_password>'
 ```
-10. Create a directory called `growpi` on your website.
-11. Copy the contents of the website directory into it.
+10. Copy the contents of the website directory, to the root of your website.
-12. Launch growPi:
+11. Launch growPi:
 ```
 $ python growpi.py
 ```